A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 There will be an annual review of the accreditation status to ensure Peppol service providers continue to meet their obligations on an on-going basis.
 An annual review will include:

-•	due diligence checks completed by the Australian Peppol Authority
+- due diligence checks completed by the Australian Peppol Authority
-•	provision of a current enforceable Professional Indemnity Insurance policy of at least A$1 million (or equivalent in other currency) per occurrence
+- provision of a current enforceable Professional Indemnity Insurance policy of at least A$1 million (or equivalent in other currency) per occurrence
-•	adherence to A-NZ eInvoicing security requirements, which includes o	completion of section A of the A-NZ eInvoicing Security Questionnaire o	reviewing your evidence to ensure it aligns to the current security requirements and is up to date, and submitting updated evidence where required o	advising if there have been changes to your business or product environment.
+- adherence to A-NZ eInvoicing security requirements, which includes
+- completion of section A of the A-NZ eInvoicing Security Questionnaire
+- reviewing your evidence to ensure it aligns to the current security requirements and is up to date, and submitting updated evidence where required
+- advising if there have been changes to your business or product environment.

 ## Peppol technical and policy documents